iotbzh/DEPRECATED_high-level-viwi-service/docs/1-Architecture.md

 # AGL VIWI HIGH-CAN binding architecture

 This binding is intended to act between low-level binding(s) and clients.
-It builds ViWi resources as defined in a json configuration file, and implements subscribe/unsubscribe/get verbs for the clients.
+It builds ViWi resources as defined in a json configuration file.
+It implements subscribe/unsubscribe/get verbs for the clients accordingly with protocol specification.

 Each ViWi resource can be composed of several elements, for which subscriptions will be made to the low-level binding with configurable frequencies or filters.

 ![ViWi High Level binding architecture](images/high-level-arch.png)